Skip to main content

 Hair loss treatments, including over-the-counter options, can work.
 “Topical minoxidil, available over the counter, is clinically proven to slow hair loss and stimulate new growth in many men,” said Dr. Wall.
 However, it may take several months before you see results, and you’ll need to use it regularly to maintain them.
 “Pairing over-the-counter products with prescription medications, and/or procedures can offer the best results,” Dr. Wall explained.

 It’s normal to shed anywhere between 50 and 100 hairs per day, but this can vary from person to person.
 The most important thing is to report an unusual amount of hair loss to your doctor.
-Call a dermatologist or primary care physician if you notice your hair starting to fall out more frequently or in more volume than what is normal for you.
+Call a dermatologist or primary care physician if you notice your hair starting to fall out more frequently or in more volume than is normal for you.

 The cause of your hair loss will determine the best treatment plan.
 Talk to a dermatologist to see what sort of products may be right for your specific type of hair loss.